Jayaveerapandiandev/Jayaveerapandiandev/README.md

 ---

 ## 📝 About Me
-Motivated and detail-oriented Software Engineer with hands-on experience in backend development using .NET technologies and Oracle SQL.
-Skilled in secure coding practices, API development, and database design.
-I love building efficient, scalable, and secure applications.
+Motivated and detail-oriented Software Engineer with hands-on experience in backend development using .NET technologies and database design.
+Skilled in secure coding practices, API development, and building efficient, scalable applications.
+Passionate about creating robust full-stack solutions.

 ---